skofic/environmental-services/README.md

 ### Chelsa

-This set of services can be used to retrieve [Chelsa](https://chelsa-climate.org) [2.1 data](https://chelsa-climate.org/wp-admin/download-page/CHELSA_tech_specification_V2.pdf) for the provided latitude and longitude or reference shape.
+This set of services can be used to retrieve [Chelsa](https://chelsa-climate.org) [2.1 data](https://chelsa-climate.org/wp-admin/download-page/CHELSA_tech_specification_V2.pdf).
 Currently the database is [populated](https://github.com/skofic/ClimateService) with historical data of the 1981 to 2010 period.
 For future data we have used the MPI- ESM1-2- HR model from Max Planck Institute for Meteorology using the SSP3-RCP7 climate scenario as simulated by the GCMs.
 Future data covers the 2011-2040, 2041-2070 and 2071-2100 forecasted periods.
+It is possible to retrieve the record corresponding to a provided coordinate, retrieve records or aggregated statistics on data points based on distance and retrieve records or aggregated statistics for records contained or intersecting with the provided reference geometry.

 ### Worldclim

-This set of services provides the same access to [Worldclim](https://worldclim.org) climate data as the Chelsa services do.
+This set of services provides the same access to [Worldclim](https://worldclim.org) climate data as the *Chelsa* services do.
 Historical climate data covers the 1970-2000 period, future scenarios use the same models as for the Chelsa data and cover the 2021-2040, 2041-2060, 2061-2080 and 2081-2100 periods.

 ## Progress